jnakkash/web-scraper/README.md

 - How to implement breadth-first search for web crawling
 - Creating machine learning datasets from web content
 - Working with different data formats for ML applications
+- Downloading and organizing files for complete datasets

 ## License